ISO 9001 clause 7.2 competency - Three questions to ask

 Start with assessing non-conformities

-Ideagen’s CAPA software, for example, provides a report with statistics of certain issue types, issue type sources, actions completed, time to complete, and outstanding actions.
+Ideagen’s CAPA module, for example, provides a report with statistics of certain issue types, issue type sources, actions completed, time to complete, and outstanding actions.
 This data will tell a story of employee competency gaps.
 From that report, you can then drill down into more detail.

 Then, look at customer and supplier feedback